BinaryStudioAcademy/bsa-2024-gitfit/docs/specification.md

   - Project name.
   - Last commit relative date (e.g., "15 minutes ago").
   - Activity graph: When clicked, it redirects the user to the "Analytics" page with the "Project" field preselected.
   - "Options" icon: When clicked, a menu with the "Edit" and “Delete” options is shown.
 When the “Edit” option is clicked, the “Update Project Modal” is opened.
 When the “Delete” option is clicked, a confirmation modal is opened before deleting the project.
-Deleting a project requires admin rights or "Manage Project" access permissions.
+Deleting a project requires admin rights or "Manage User Access" global permissions.

   When an item is clicked, the user is redirected to the specific “Project” page.